Copenhagen to Stockholm in 5h15 from 254 SEK (€28)...

 -

-Whichever site you buy from, you print your own ticket or can simply show it on your smartphone, or you can collect it from the SJ ticket machines at Copenhagen, Oslo, Stockholm, or any main Swedish stations.
+Whichever site you buy from, you print your own ticket or can simply show it on your phone, or you can collect it from the SJ ticket machines at Copenhagen, Oslo, Stockholm, or any main Swedish stations.

 -